juanjogomezvillegas/Hypermedia-project_Connect-Four/README.md

 - **The font family by default is a Seven Segments, Arial, Sans-Serif**.

-- **Every time the user clicks a button or gets an error, a audio plays.**.
+- **Every time the user clicks a button or gets an error, a audio plays**.

 ### Code structure in different files